helenclx/leilukin-site/src/statements/accessibility.md

 I use the following tools to test my site for accessibility:
 * WebAIM's [WAVE Browser Extension](https://wave.webaim.org/extension/)
 * [NVDA](https://www.nvaccess.org/about-nvda/) screen reader for Windows
+* TalkBack screen reader for Android
+* VOiceOver screen reader for iOS

 In addition, I test the accessibility of my website manually by navigating with keyboard alone.